benayyad12/terraform-learn/README.md

 if we execute: terraform output

-we will see all output variables
+we will see all output variables or specifically terraform output name-of-output-variable

+example: terraform output pet-name